Modeling Asteroseismic Yields for the Roman Galactic Bulge Time-Domain Survey: Conclusion

 \section{Conclusion}

 In this paper, we have simulated realistic time-series data of red giant stars exhibiting solar-like oscillations for the Roman Galactic Bulge Time-Domain Survey (GBTDS).
 We used Kepler light curves of 100 red clump and 100 RGB stars from APOKASC-3 as a basis for our simulations.
 We applied modifications to the light curves assuming the GBTDS's nominal 15-minute observing cadence, as well as an additional 7.5-minute cadence, to demonstrate the impact of cadence on yields.
 We also injected white noise following a conservative noise floor of $\sim1\rm{mmag}$ for saturated stars and a more optimistic noise model with improved saturated star photometry.
 We derived detection probabilities of the global asteroseismic frequencies, \numax\ and \dnu, by using traditional SNR calculations from \cite{Chaplin11}, a neural-network based asteroseismic detection pipeline \citep{Hon18}, and the SYD pipeline \citep{Huber09}.
 We then applied these detection probabilities to a simulated survey based on GBTDS strategies using \textit{Galaxia} to model a sample of stellar objects where \numax\ was detected.
-We further tested our results by varying properties of the Galactic bulge and checking the impact on yields under both the \cite{Schlegel98} and \cite{Marshall06} dust maps and both the presence and absence of the age-metallicity relationship described in \cite{Joyce23}.
+We further tested our results by varying properties of the Galactic bulge and checking the impact on yields under both the \cite{Schlegel98} and \cite{Marshall06} dust maps and use of a modified age-metallicity relationship described in \cite{Joyce23}.
 We obtained the following results: \begin{itemize} \item We found that implementing a 7.5-minute cadence can increase yields by up to 50$\%$ per observed field.
 However, the 7.5-min cadence will have fewer fields compared to the 15-minute cadence, leading to an overall drop in detections, albeit at higher quality. \item Since the bulk of our \textit{Galaxia} simulated sample is saturated in the Roman detectors, the photometric noise performance has a significant impact on detections.
-We found a $\sim 44\%$ increase in total detections compared to our nominal (conservative) case when we implemented a more optimistic noise model. \item In contrast, varying the locations of the fields of view and extinction choice had minimal impact on the total number of detected objects. \item We found that $\sim 1/3$ of our sample will have both \numax\ and \dnu\ detections, though their high uncertainties (0.01 for the RC, and 0.007 for the RGB) will require asteroseismic stellar masses and ages to be reliant on parallax measurements from Roman and/or Gaia. \item When adjusting fractions of the age-metallicity relation, we found this to have a limited, but measurable, affect on the asteroseismic yields. \item Given our nominal strategy, we found \textbf{~290,000} total detections, with \textbf{~185,000} of those detections in the Galactic bulge.
+We found a $\sim 44\%$ increase in total detections compared to our nominal (conservative) case when we implemented a more optimistic noise model. \item In contrast, varying the locations of the fields of view and extinction choice had minimal impact on the total number of detected objects. \item We found that $\sim 1/3$ of our sample will have both \numax\ and \dnu\ detections, though using \numax\ measurements alone in combination with parallax from Roman and/or Gaia will result in more competitive precisions in mass and age. \item Adjusting the age-metallicity relation has a limited, but measurable, affect on the asteroseismic yields. \item Given our nominal strategy, we found \textbf{~290,000} total detections, with \textbf{~185,000} of those detections in the Galactic bulge.
 By varying the selected cadence, noise model, and detection algorithm, we found total detections as low as 205,000 and as high as 648,000, corresponding to bulge detections of 135,000 and 358,000, respectively. \end{itemize}